 You have found new leads you can quickly recommend products to, with real advice that is useful to them.
 Maybe you can include a link to your store and the exact program you’re recommending in the tweet.
 And, here is an important tip: Look in the top right-hand corner of the above picture of search results.
 That Save button will save your search so that you don’t have to do this over and over!

 For even more customization, you can narrow down your search with other fields.
-Under Places, select a specific region if you sell only within a certain country or city and want to address questions from that area.
-Under People, select a specific Twitter account if you want to see what people are asking your competitors.
+Under Accounts, select a specific Twitter account if you want to see what people are asking your competitors.
 Sneak in and answer questions yourself if your competitors are ignoring their customers!

-The number of things you can accomplish by simply knowing that the Other field exists is staggering.
+The number of things you can accomplish by simply using the advanced search is staggering.
 It may be the key to your using Twitter as something besides a fun place to chat, turning it into a place that really helps you find new leads.

 About the Author: Matthew Yeoman is a social media writer.